fac/ruby-gem-setup-credentials-action/README.md

 ### GEM_HOST_API_KEY

-Set for the workflow by calling the action.
+Optionally exported by calling the action.
 Contains the API key string (prefixed token with Bearer), to access the package repo.
 Used by `gem push`.

-### GEM_HOST

-Set for the workflow by calling the action.
-The host URL for pushing gems to the package repo for the currently building repo.
 ## Authors

 * FreeAgent <opensource@freeagent.com>